monadli/ftl/README.md

 where `fn` is the reserved word, and arguments are names delimited by comma.

 A function has to be declared before it can be referenced/used.
-Thus there is no way to define functions circularly referenced.
+Thus, there is no way to define functions circularly referenced.

-A function can be recursive though (such as in `fft.ftl`) in its own definiton.
+A function can be recursive though (such as in `fft.ftl`) in its own definition.

 ### Lazy Argument Computation
 A parameter can be in form of function.
 When this is the case, the actual passing argument will be wrapped as a function for delayed invocation inside the function implementation.